Truth and Friendship

 Among the various objects Aristotle identifies in his Nicomachean Ethics as goods associated with the most virtuous and therefore the happiest and most successful

 human existence are friendship and contemplation.
 For Aristotle, the contemplative life is the most pleasant and most humanly fulfilling

 imaginable, but even such an intrinsically satisfying existence would be incomplete,

 he says, in the absence of virtuous friends.
 Assuming that he is not far from the

 mark, it is only a small jump to imagine that an academic community—more specifically,

-a college or university in America in the early 21st Century2—should offer
+a college or university in America in the early twenty-first century(2)—should offer

 its members just such an ideal combination of intrinsically satisfying activity and

-supportive companionship: a life of "learning among friends," as Kenyon College states in its
+supportive companionship: a life of "learning among friends," as Kenyon College states